Sony WF-C710N Earbuds

 Sidetone adjustment quality: 2.5, based on 1 review

-Sidetone is weak in the one review that addressed it, with the caller not hearing enough of their own voice back through the earbuds.
+Sidetone was weak in one review because the earbuds did not feed enough of the caller’s own voice back during calls.

 based on 5 reviews